What Is Armchair Psychology, And Why Should I Avoid It?

 While an armchair quarterback is on the other side of the screen, the words of someone who practices armchair psychology may have a more significant impact.
 In addition, they can potentially have a destructive effect on the person on the receiving end.

-Armchair psychology usually isn’t based on objective and scientific observations, unlike the advice that someone might receive from a licensed online therapist or mental health professional.
+Armchair psychology usually isn’t based on objective and scientific observations, unlike the advice that someone might receive when you speak with a licensed online therapist or mental health professional.
 So please keep reading to learn about armchair psychology and how to avoid it.

-Armchair psychology typically comes from the logic and introspection of an untrained layperson.
+Armchair psychology is advice on mental health conditions or psychological disorders that typically comes from the logic and introspection of an untrained layperson.
 Unlike professional psychologists and therapists, armchair psychologists are not certified, licensed, or trained to issue mental health advice.

 Instead, they might think about how things have worked for them, what they've read online, and what makes sense based on what they know.
-Then, they may state what seems right from their perspectiv.
+Then, they may state what seems right from their perspective.
+For example, an armchair psychologist may have experienced weight gain while feeling depressed, if their friend gains weight they may make assumptions and form a diagnosis based on their own experience.
+However, there are many things that can cause weight gain, not just depression, this is why it's important to seek a professional whose job it is to assess mental health.

 People who use armchair psychology usually feel they have a good reason for offering advice.
 For example, they may want to help someone solve a problem or make a decision.

 When someone feels distressed by their behavior or that of another person, it's natural to want to label it.
-But without training, they're likely to choose labels they don't fully understand.
-As a result, they might decide that someone has a serious mental illness when the symptoms aren't present.
-Diagnosis is a complex process requiring the supervision of a licensed professional, so it's rare to arrive at the correct conclusion without training in psychology.
+But without training, they're likely to label people incorrectly.
+As a result, they might decide that someone has a serious mental disorder such as borderline personality disorder or narcissistic personality disorder when the symptoms aren't present.
+Diagnosing a mental illness is a complex process requiring the supervision of a licensed professional, so it's rare to arrive at the correct conclusion without training in psychology.

-Diagnoses made without formal training are usually incorrect.
+Diagnoses made without formal training are usually wrong and may harm the person receiving the diagnosis.
 For example, if an armchair psychologist sees someone sleeping too much, they might decide that the person is depressed.
 And while depression may be at play, it's also possible that a physical condition is making this person tired.
 If the person accepts the diagnosis of depression, they might not seek medical help to find the physical source of their fatigue.

 If the underlying medical cause of fatigue is serious, this could put the person's life in jeopardy.
 A licensed professional would have a better chance of understanding the possibilities and referring the person to a physician if needed.

-While their motivation can range from concern to control, most armchair psychologists love offering advice.
-They often think they know what's best and may use psychological words, phrases, and labels to back up their advice.
+While their motivation can range from concern to control, most armchair psychologists love offering advice and guidance.
+They often think they know what's best and may use psychological words, phrases, and labels to make a point and to back up their advice.

 A mental health professional, on the other hand, won't usually tell someone what to do.
-Instead, they'll likely help the person examine their thoughts and feelings and use sound psychological methods to help identify the source.
-Then, they may help the person come to conclusions and consider their options to make a healthy choice.
+Instead, they'll likely help the patient examine their thoughts and feelings over the course of a therapy session and use sound psychological methods to help identify the source.
+Then, they may help the person come to conclusions and consider their options to improve their health.

 Sometimes, people might use armchair psychology to solve personal problems or make critical decisions.
 However, since they're not a trained counselor, they may misuse psychological terms and concepts.

-When someone receives an amateur diagnosis, they may be vulnerable to adverse effects.
+It is normal to want to help a friend or loved one in the moment when they are experiencing challenges or hard times in their life, however, making a mental health diagnosis may just make things worse.
+When someone is a victim of an amateur diagnosis, they may be vulnerable to adverse effects.
 Whether the armchair psychologist is thinking about their issues or someone else's, their advice has the potential to cause problems.
 Here are some of the potential effects.

 When someone hears an opinion about what they might be experiencing, they may believe it and begin feeling bad about themselves.
 In addition, they might start seeing themselves as inferior, weak, or different from other people, which could damage their self-esteem and confidence.